mbrychczynski/iOS-Developer-Portfolio/README.md

 >|            | UserDefaults |

 ## [Snow Seeker](https://github.com/mbrychczynski/swift-iOS/tree/main/SnowSeeker)
 An app to let users browse ski resorts around the world, to help them find one suitable for their next holiday.
-User can mark favorite resort.
+Users can mark favorite resort.

 >| Platforms  | Technologies |
 >| ---------- | ------------ |